samc01/battleship-game/README.md

 # battleship-game

-The best battleship game on python!
+My take on a battleship game on Python!